Side-On/Film-Pairs/README.md

 # Milestone Project 2

 ## Interactive Frontend Development

 ### Film Trivia Memory Card Game

 This project is a memory card game for users to play.
-The rules of the game is to match two cards which are linked via films quote and a screenshot of the film.
-The user clicks on a backwards facing card to reveal the image or quote underneath, this card will stay visable.
+The rule of the game is to match two cards which are linked via films quote and a screenshot of the film.
+The user clicks on a backwards facing card to reveal the image or quote underneath, this card will stay visible.

 They then must click on another backwards facing card in an attempt to match it.
-If the match is correct both cards will stay visable.
+If the match is correct both cards will stay visible.

 If the match is incorrect, both cards will turn back over and the user must have another go.
 This process repeats until all possible matches are made.

-Once all matches are made, a new screen will appear showing the players final score.
+Once all matches are made, a new screen will appear showing the player’s final score.

 #### User Experience